 1. Kapost And The Art Of Standing Out

-Our first example shows how to create drip campaigns that works and it comes from Kapost, a technology company offering a “comprehensive content marketing platform” to businesses in a wide range of different industries.
-Instead of sending out ten emails and asking for the same thing in essentially ten different ways, Kapost’s drip campaign took a different approach.
+Our first example shows how to create drip campaigns that work and it comes from Kapost, a technology company offering a “comprehensive content marketing platform” to businesses in a wide range of different industries.
+Instead of sending out ten emails and asking for the same thing in essentially ten different ways, Kaposi’s drip campaign took a different approach.

-Kapost used each email to adequately cover a different pain point for a target persona, thus offering emails that could both stand-alone and work in a group when everything was said and done.
-The email marketing campaign featured multiple separate, valuable and legitimately helpful messages – all geared towards both providing values and moving a lead farther down the sales funnel as well, building trust and authority along the way.
+Kapost used each email to adequately cover a different pain point for a target persona, thus offering emails that could both stand alone and work in a group when everything was said and done.
+The email marketing campaign featured multiple separate, valuable, and legitimately helpful messages – all geared towards both providing value and moving a lead farther down the sales funnel as well, building trust and authority along the way.